stevehipwell/helm-charts/charts/fluentd-aggregator/_release-notes.md

 ### All Changes

-- Added support for setting an IPv6 bid address.
+- Added a new `serviceAccount.labels` value to add labels to the `ServiceAccount`.